-Below, you’ll find seven restaurant performance metrics key to understanding success and how to go about calculating them.
+Read on to see seven such performance metrics key to understanding success and how to go about calculating them.

-You can also use break-even analysis to justify a big purchase, like a commercial kitchen redesign, the launch of a new marketing campaign, or a revamp of your on-premise menu.
-Saying a project or initiative will cost $20,000 is one thing, but saying it’ll pay for itself in three months is a better way to put things into perspective, both for you and the stakeholders in your business.
+For example, saying a project or initiative will cost $20,000 is one thing, but saying it’ll pay for itself in three months is a better way to put things into perspective.

 If your restaurant does $10,000 in sales one month, pays $3,000 in variable costs, and $4,000 in fixed costs, your break-even point in dollars is $5,714.29 for that month.
 This means that you start earning profit after selling $5,714.29 worth of food and drink.